 As is the case now, students may complete the 450 practice hours following completion of the course in order to apply for individual accreditation.
 We recommend you start to consider any adjustments that may need to be made in advance of this date.
 We’re aware some courses may want to align to column C training standards and we’re looking at how this could be recognised.

-Our accreditation team will be in regular contact with accredited course providers to support and guide them through this process.
-This is likely to begin in early 2024 so training providers offering accredited courses will have plenty of time to plan for full implementation by 2028.
+Our accreditation team will be in regular contact with accredited course providers to support and guide them through this process, enabling you to plan for full implementation by 2028.

 What this means for your students